madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

   "intent_text": "I would very likely purchase this product.
 As someone who values innovation and convenience, this Smart Water Bottle fits perfectly into my active lifestyle.
 The AI-powered features would help me stay on top of my hydration goals.", "purchase_intent": 4.3,
   "similarity_score": 0.87,
-  "reasoning": "Aligns with my values for innovation and health tracking", "price_sensitivity": "Low", "likelihood_to_recommend": 4.6,
   "pmfs": [0.05, 0.10, 0.15, 0.35, 0.35]
 }
 ```